 Bob (Robert) Bisset had been at Aon for just under two decades, having begun as a Senior Vice President in the firm’s reinsurance practice Aon Benfield in the Bermuda office.

 He became a Team Leader for the Aon reinsurance broking unit in Bermuda.
 Then relocated to the UK in 2013 and subsequently moved up to become CEO of Global ReSpecialty at Aon in 2015.

 Aon’s Global ReSpecialty unit has always had a focus on global retrocession broking opportunities, including industry-loss warranties (ILW’s) and other ILS fund or capital markets backed retro products.

-More recently, Bissett took on the role of UK Growth Leader at Aon in late 2018, a position that saw him overseeing nine UK business divisions at the broker and becoming responsible for driving growth across all UK sectors.
+More recently, Bisset took on the role of UK Growth Leader at Aon in late 2018, a position that saw him overseeing nine UK business divisions at the broker and becoming responsible for driving growth across all UK sectors.

-Now, we understand Bissett will join Lockton Re in 2021 and be based in the brokers London office, in a senior role with a focus on retrocession and also direct and facultative (D&F) placement broking in the London market.
+Now, we understand Bisset will join Lockton Re in 2021 and be based in the brokers London office, in a senior role with a focus on retrocession and also direct and facultative (D&F) placement broking in the London market.

 Lockton Re confirmed this news following our enquiry to them.

 We’re told that these departures from Aon may not be the last, with it possible more may depart the reinsurance and retrocession focused team in time.

 Sources told us the departures are loosely linked to the Aon acquisition of Willis Towers Watson, with changes set for the London retro and reinsurance broking unit as the two merging company teams come together.